Origin of radio polarization in pulsar polar caps: Results

-where $\phi_0$ is the longitude of the PA swing between the positive and negative PA and $\iota = 60^\circ$ is the dipole inclination angle.
-Our fits (in black dashed lines) show a good agreement for $\phi_0 = 0$, and the only remaining free parameters is $\beta_\mathrm{fit}$.
-In the cases (a) and (c)--(f), the PA follows the RVM model in the central parts of the peak.
-At the edges, the signal to noise ratio is too low for a better determination.
-The case (b) shows also a similar swing, which however has an additional disturbance in the central part of the peak.
+where $\phi_0$ is the longitude of the PA swing between the positive and negative PA and $\iota$ is the dipole inclination angle which is $60^\circ$ in our simulations.
+Our fits (in black dashed lines) for $\phi_0,\xi_\mathrm{fit}$ show a good agreement for $\phi_0 = 0$, and the only remaining free parameters is $\beta_\mathrm{fit}=\xi_\mathrm{fit}-\iota$.
+In cases (a) and (c)--(f), the PA follows the RVM model in the central parts of the peak.
+The RVM function is, however, much smoother than the simulated PA curve which exhibits greater complexity, in which the PA swing also resembles the observational situation of many pulsars.
+At the edges, the signal-to-noise ratio of the simulation data is too low for any conclusions.
+Case (b) also shows an additional disturbance in the central part of the peak.
+We find that the differences between the minimum angular distance from the dipole axis obtained from the RVM model $\beta_\mathrm{fit}$ and the observer's minimum angular distance from the dipole axis $\beta_\mathrm{sim}$ are of the order of $-0.4\phi_\mathrm{pulse}$ to $0.4\phi_\mathrm{pulse}$, where $\phi_\mathrm{pulse}$ is the observed radio-pulse width.

-As indicated by comparing the magnetospheric currents in Fig.~\ref{fig2} and the polarization orientation in Fig.~\ref{fig6}, the time-averaged PA follows the plasma density gradients.
-In addition to that, the radiative transfer effects on the path towards the distant observer can further modify the PA as well as the Stokes parameters.
-This result indicates that the main assumption of the RVM, namely that the PA is oriented towards the dipole center, is not valid as the PA is instead centered on the file lines with high plasma densities.
-The implication is that, although obtained PA swings can be overlaid by the function given by Eq.~\ref{eq:RVM}, the RVM cannot be used to determine the emission geometry of the neutron star magnetic field.
-The key observational difference would be an offset of several degrees between the true and inferred dipole inclination angles.
+After comparing the magnetospheric currents in Fig.~\ref{fig2} and the polarization orientation in Fig.~\ref{fig6}, we find that the time-averaged PA follows the plasma density gradients in the emission region.
+Our result indicates that the main assumption of the RVM, namely that the PA is oriented toward the dipole center, is not valid as the PA is instead pointing on the field lines with high plasma densities.
+The implication is that, although observed PA swings can be fit by Eq.~\ref{eq:RVM}, the RVM fit cannot reproduce the emission geometry of the neutron star's magnetic field.
+The key observational difference would be an offset between the true and the inferred dipole inclination angle which can be up to a half of the polar cap width.

-Stokes V can become nonzero if the orientation of wave polarization is not periodic but has a stochastic component.
-The stochastic component originates in the random density fluctuations of probabilistic pair creation.
-Our estimates are associated with a relatively high uncertainty of the obtained Stokes~V parameter reaching 50\,\% of the Stokes~V maxima.
-The Stokes~V profiles in Fig.~\ref{fig7} however converge when the number of time steps used for Stokes~V calculation increases.
+Stokes V can become nonzero if the orientation of wave polarization is not constant in time but, for example, has a stochastic component.
+Our simulations show that the stochastic component can originate from random density fluctuations of probabilistic pair creation and the subsequent bunching.
+Our estimates are associated with a relatively high uncertainty for the Stokes~V parameter, reaching 50\,\% of the Stokes~V maxima.
+If we increase the number of data time steps used for the Stokes~V calculation, then the profiles converge to the ones shown in in Fig.~\ref{fig7}.